 BCYF Summer Grants

 We invite nonprofit youth-serving groups and those using an eligible fiscal agent to apply for a grant of up to $5,000.
+Applicants also have the opportunity to apply for an expanded award through the Transformational Funding opportunity.
 Please remember to read the eligibility and program requirements on this page.
 They have changed from past years.

 We designed our summer grant program to increase the number and variety of summer programs available to Boston youth.
 We want to make sure they have access to fun and safe opportunities for enrichment and personal development in the summer.
 This program was formerly known as the Boston R.O.C.K.S!!!
 Community Grants Program and Summer Fun grants.

 This year, you must submit your grant application online.
-Please complete all questions in the SurveyMonkey form and attach:
+Please complete all questions in the Submittable form and attach:

 - our Budget and Administration addendum, which includes a curriculum schedule, budget forms, and CORI/SORI instructions acknowledgement